Reiner Stahel: Early life

+Stahel was born in Bielefeld.
+On 1 April 1911, he joined the 1.
+Lothringisches Infanterie-Regiment Nr.
+130 of the Prussian Army.

 World War I

-He joined the German Army during World War I. By the end of the war, he had moved to Finland and joined the Finnish Army participating in the Finnish Civil War.
+He fought with the German Army during World War I. By the end of the war, he had moved to Finland and joined the Finnish Army participating in the Finnish Civil War.

 Interwar

 In 1933 he went to Nazi Germany where he worked at the Ministry of Aviation.

 World War II

 Stahel participated in the German invasion of the Soviet Union as commander of Flakregiments 34 (June 1941), Flakregiment 99 (April 1942) and 4th Luftwaffe Field Division (September 1942).
 During the Battle of Stalingrad, Stahel conducted defensive actions at the head of Kampfgruppe Stahel.
-On 21 January 1943, he was promoted to Major General and then transferred to Air Fleet 4.
+On 21 January 1943, he was promoted to major general and then transferred to Air Fleet 4.

 At the end of May 1943, he was appointed commander of the new 22nd Flak Brigade in Italy and entrusted with protecting the Strait of Messina.
 Following the German retreat from Sicily and Italy's surrender, Stahel was made the military commander of Rome in September 1943.